coryetzkorn/figma-logo-layout/README.md

 npm run build
 ```

+Instead of running the build command you can also use the VSCode command palette.
+Hit ⌘⇧B in Visual Studio Code, then select tsc: watch - tsconfig.json.

 After that open a project in Figma Desktop, select _Plugins -> Development -> New Plugin_.
 Click `Choose a manifest.json` and find the `manifest.json` file in this plugin directory.

 Done!
 Now access via _Plugins -> Development -> Faker_